Bhat-Gurunandan/ajeeb-goa/markdown/chapter10.md

 speeches made, in Konkani, by the UGP leaders.

-But none of these meetings were getting the publicity they deserved in the mainstream media of Goa.
-The Navhind Times, whose owner Vaicuntrao Dempo was the Congress candidate, had blacked out both the local parties.
+But none of these meetings were getting the publicity they deserved in the mainstream media of Goa. *The Navhind Times*, whose owner Vaicuntrao Dempo was the Congress candidate, had blacked out both the local parties.
 It was only about the Congress, Congress, and Congress, except for a few mentions of the MGP or the UGP when some political